awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 + An AWS account
 + A Java IDE (this tutorial uses the IntelliJ IDE)
 + Java JDK 1.8
-+ Maven 3.6 or later
++ Maven 3.6 or later+

+## Important

++ The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).
++  This code has not been tested in all AWS Regions.
+Some AWS services are available only in specific regions.
+For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
++ Running this code might result in charges to your AWS account.
++ Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

+### Creating the resources

-+ A FIFO queue named **Message.fifo** (for information about creating a queue, see [Creating an Amazon SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-create-queue.html))
+Create A FIFO queue named **Message.fifo**.
+For information, see [Creating an Amazon SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-create-queue.html).

 ## Understand the AWS Messaging application